delucis/generals-presentation/slides-01-liszt.md

 </audio>

 Note:
-Not so clear, but listen for the inner voice
+- Not so clear, but listen for the inner voice
+- Often prefigures return to the fragmented material

 --
 <!-- .slide: data-transition="concave-in fade-out" -->